NodeSchoolSF/workshop-nodejs-redis/README.md

 This is a beginners workshop for Node.js engineers who would like to work with Redis.

+## Approach

+In this workshop we'll get to know some of the data structures provided by Redis.
+We'll first use the Redis CLI tool (`redis-cli`, a REPL) to issue commands and see their responses.
+Then, we'll go ahead and write Node.js code to make use of the same data structures.

+Either check out this repository, or download a zip file of the repository.
+Inside you will find two directories.
+The first, `code/`, is where we'll write our application code.
+The second, `lessons/`, is where we'll be teaching from.

+## Takeaways

+Once the workshop is done, you'll understand a few things about Redis:

+- The basic data types
+- How to use Redis from a Node.js application
+- When to use Redis vs other technologies

 ## Pre-Requisites

 Try to do the following before coming to the workshop.
 If not, that's okay too.